knowsys/nemo/README.md

 ## Help

+Detailed information for users and developers is found in the [Nemo documentation](https://github.com/knowsys/nemo/wiki/Nemo-documentation).
 Feel free to use [GitHub discussions](https://github.com/knowsys/nemo/discussions) to ask questions or talk about Nemo.

 [Bug reports](https://github.com/knowsys/nemo/issues) are also very welcome.